Ekow Eshun is a curator, writer and broadcaster.

 In July 2022, Ekow curated In the Black Fantastic at the Hayward Gallery in London a landmark exhibition of visionary Black artists exploring myth, science fiction and Afrofuturism.
 The show was critically acclaimed with The Evening Standard saying, ‘There is unlikely to be a better show this year’.

-His most recent exhibition, The Time Is Always Now, is a landmark study of the Black figure and its representation in contemporary art.
-The show opened at the National Portrait Gallery, London and is travelling to multiple venues in the USA, including The Philadelphia Museum of Art.
+His more recent exhibition, The Time Is Always Now, is a landmark study of the representation of the Black figure in contemporary art.
+Premiering at the National Portrait Gallery in London, the show has since toured multiple venues in the United States.

-Eshun’s writing has appeared in publications including the New York Times, Financial Times, The Guardian, The Observer, Esquire and Wired.
-His latest book is a work of creative non fiction called The Strangers, published by Penguin in September 2024.
+Eshun’s writing has appeared in leading publications including The New York Times, Financial Times, The Guardian, The Observer, Esquire, and Wired.
+His latest book, The Strangers, is a work of creative nonfiction that tells the story of five pioneering Black men—both celebrated and solitary—set against a vivid backdrop of Black art, culture, and resistance across centuries.